 4. Outdoor wooden wishing well with hanging bucket - We saved this to last as this was our favorite pick!
 If you want to spice up your yard color with this great wooden wishing well.
 This moveable feature will be a great home to flowers or plants or a large potted plant.
 You could even add a birdbath to complete the look.

-Other ideas are an old wine barrel or half wine barrels, different colored fake rock cover, bird bath.
+Other ideas are an old wine barrel or half wine barrels, different colored fake rock covers, bird bath.
 As long as the diameter of the base is wider than the tank lid you should be ok, but to be safe, no heavy items, especially real rocks, rocks are too heavy for the lid.

 Your septic system is made up of an underground or buried septic tank, pipes and leach field.
 Care needs to be taken that any of these are covered with permanent structures or pieced when covering.
 If you are unsure where your septic system is located in your yard, contact a septic professional to get a better understanding of the terrain before beginning decorating.